skyvers/skyve-dev-guide/_pages/queries.md

 However, there are circumstances where more direct query methods are convenient to take advatage of more sophisticated filter expressions and even dialect-specific performance or capability advantages.

-#### Including a filter element
+### Including a filter element

 You can also include a filter element in the query definition and express your filter directly.

-Filtering expressions and bizQL are based on <a href="https://docs.jboss.org/hibernate/orm/3.3/reference/en/html/queryhql.html">Hibernate Query Language</a>.
-Also note that ANSII SQL join syntax can be used in HQL.
+Filtering expressions and bizQL are based on [Hibernate Query Language](https://docs.jboss.org/hibernate/orm/3.3/reference/en/html/queryhql.html).

 Using the `filter` element can be useful for convenience and is added to the `where` clause as is, in addition to any implicit filtering performed automatically by Skyve or expressed using other filter operators.